Nexilis/wedding/content/en/home/gifts.md

 ## <i class="fas fa-gifts"></i> = <i class="fas fa-heart-broken"></i> <i class="fas fa-long-arrow-alt-right"></i> <i class="fas fa-envelope"></i> = <i class="far fa-laugh-squint"></i>

-We already have everything we need, but we save money for a long journey.
+We already have everything we need, but we are saving up to travel the world.